 Daniel Webster 1802 July 4th Oration

 [NOTE: Daniel Webster (1782-1852) was born during the Founding Era, graduated from Dartmouth and served in the U.S. House and U.S. Senate, and as U.S. Secretary of State.
-Widely recognized as a prominent statesman, lawyer, and politician, he delivered a 4th of July Oration in 1802 in Fryeburg, New Hampshire.
+Before becoming widely recognized as a prominent statesman, lawyer, and politician, he delivered a 4th of July Oration in 1802 in Fryeburg, New Hampshire.
 The following are excerpts from that long lost speech rediscovered 80 years later.
 Observe, especially, the bolded sections that anticipated our current circumstances as a nation.]

 Fellow-Citizens—It is at the season when nature hath assumed her loveliest apparel that the American people assemble in their several temples to celebrate the birthday of their nation.
 Arrayed in all the beauties of the year, the Fourth of July once more visits us.
 Green fields and a ripening harvest proclaim it, a bright sun cheers it, and the hearts of freemen bid it welcome.
 Illustrious spectacle!
 Six millions of people this day surround their altars, and unite in an address to Heaven for the preservation of their rights.
 Every rank and every age imbibes the general spirit.
 From the lisping inhabitant of the cradle to the aged warrior whose gray hairs are fast sinking in the western horizon of life, every voice is, this day, tuned to the accents of LIBERTY!
 WASHINGTON!
 MY COUNTRY!